Scalingo/link/README.md

 - `USER`: Username used for basic auth
 - `PASSWORD`: Password used for basic auth
 - `PORT` (default: 1313): Port where the LinK HTTP interface will be available
-- `ETCD_HOSTS`: The different endpoints of ETCD members
+- `ETCD_HOSTS`: The different endpoints of etcd members
 - `ETCD_TLS_CERT`: Path to the TLS X.509 certificate
 - `ETCD_TLS_KEY`: Path to the private key authenticating the certificate
-- `ETCD_CACERT`: Path to the CA cert signing the ETCD member certifcates
+- `ETCD_CACERT`: Path to the CA cert signing the etcd member certificates

 ## Endpoints